 In fact, anyone can open a 529 for anyone, even if the beneficiary is not your child.
 Likewise, anyone can contribute to any 529 plan.
 If you don’t want to open and maintain your own 529 plan, or if the recipient already has an existing plan, you can contribute to that instead.

 The standard way of contributing to an existing 529 plan is to mail in a check and indicate the plan account number.
 Typically you’ll also need to print and include the plan’s Additional Contribution Form with your check.

 While you can’t buy the old fashioned paper savings bonds any longer, U.S. Savings bonds are still around and can be purchased online.
-Savings bonds are backed by the United States government, which makes them one of the safest possible investments.
+Savings bonds are backed by the United States government, making them one of the safest possible investments.

-The drawback is that they typically earn very little interest (just 0.10 percent currently), although Series EE savings bonds are guaranteed to double in value after 20 years, for an effective interest rate of 3.5 percent.
+The drawback is that they typically earn very little interest (just 0.10 percent currently).
+However, Series EE savings bonds are guaranteed to double in value after 20 years, for an effective interest rate of 3.5 percent.

-Giving cash or a check is perhaps the simplest way to give money for college, and who doesn’t like finding money inside that greeting card?
+Giving cash or a check is perhaps the simplest way to give college money, and who doesn’t like finding money inside that greeting card?

-While savings bonds and cash gifts aren’t going anywhere, if you want to give the gift of college, a 529 plan offers the most flexibility and potential for growth.
-And thanks to new services it’s now easier than ever for anyone to contribute.
-But no matter which method you choose, you’ll be giving a meaningful, lifelong gift, and helping to set a child up for success.
+While savings bonds and cash gifts aren’t going anywhere, if you want to give college gifts, a 529 plan offers the most flexibility and potential for growth.
+And thanks to new services, it’s now easier than ever for anyone to contribute.
+No matter which method you choose, you’ll be giving a meaningful, lifelong gift and helping to set a child up for success.